 Set and setting refer to the internal and external contexts present for an individual when using a psychoactive substance, though the phrase is most often used when discussing psychedelics.
 The phrase is meant to emphasize the importance of both one’s mindset, as well as the environment that an individual is in when using a psychedelic.
 They are commonly regarded as the two foundational pieces to ensuring the greatest chance for a positive experience as is possible.

-“Set” is short for mindset, and refers to the individual’s expectations, intentions, current emotional state, etc. Essentially, the total sum of the individual’s current internal state, whether cognitive, emotional, somatic, physical or otherwise.
+“Set” is short for mindset and refers to the individual’s expectations, intentions, current emotional state, etc. Essentially, the total sum of the individual’s current internal state, whether cognitive, emotional, somatic, physical or otherwise.
 The intention here is not to foster fear in case a psychedelic is used while in a sub-optimal “Set” but to foster more well-informed decision-making that accounts for one’s current state of mind.
 This may seem obvious, but the degree to which one’s mindset can impact a psychedelic experience is much greater than with traditionally accepted substances like alcohol, nicotine, and coffee.

-“Setting” refers to the physical and social environment in which psychedelics are used, and is just as important as one’s mindset.
-Psychedelics tend to amplify one’s awareness of themselves, their emotions, sensations, and how it is to be in any given physical environment, or a certain social situation.
+“Setting” refers to the physical and social environment in which psychedelics are used and is just as important as one’s mindset.
+Psychedelics tend to amplify one’s awareness of themselves, their emotions, sensations, and how it is to be in any given physical environment or a certain social situation.
 An environment that may be ok, or even great, while sober may be uncomfortable at best, if not intolerable, on a psychedelic.
 Thus, it is extremely important that the Setting be thought about when using psychedelics, as it can be the difference between a positive, bad, or psychotic experience.

 If you’d like to learn more about Set and Setting, here’s a good resource from FacilitatorU.

-Setup for success
+Setup the psychedelic experience for success

 The psychedelic experience is intensely personal, but some common factors in positive experiences can be utilized to increase the chances of positive experiences.